Andrew Myrick: Career

+Role in the Dakota War

-In the summer of 1862, eastern bands of the Dakota people were living in a small reservation along the southern bank of the Minnesota River.
+In the summer of 1862, eastern bands of the Dakota people were living in two small reservations along the southern bank of the Minnesota River, the Upper Sioux Indian Reservation and the Lower Sioux Indian Reservation.
 Their crops had failed and the area had been overhunted, and they were starving.
 In a meeting at the Upper Sioux Agency on August 4, US Indian Agent Thomas Galbraith directed that only some food be released to the Dakota from the warehouse, as annuity supplies and payments had been delayed by the American Civil War and a government preoccupied with the Northern Virginia Campaign, which threatened the safety of the capital, Washington D.C.

 Andrew Myrick had stores at both Yellow Medicine (also known as the Upper Sioux Agency) and Redwood (Lower Sioux Agency).
 After Galbraith decided against issuing more of the annuity food, he turned to the store owners and workers and asked them what they were intending to do.
 Myrick tried to broker a deal with the bands of the Dakota in which the traders were to be paid directly with the federal annuity payments, once those delayed payments arrived, in exchange for the traders extending credit to the Dakota.

 Death

 On August 18, 1862 Chief Little Crow led his warriors against U.S. settlements, beginning the Dakota War of 1862.
-Myrick was killed on the first day at the Attack at the Lower Sioux Agency, where Dakota warriors took revenge at the agency for its refusal to sell/give them food.
-When his body was found days later, "his body was mutilated, his head being severed from the body and the mouth filled with grass."
-Out of revenge, Dakota warriors stuffed his mouth and the cleft of his buttocks with grass.
+Myrick was killed on the first day at the Attack at the Lower Sioux Agency, where Dakota warriors took revenge at the agency for its refusal to sell or give them food.
+Various accounts differ as to the manner of Myrick's death, one source states that Myrick's body "was mutilated, his head being severed from the body and the mouth filled with grass".
+A second source, a letter written by Edwin Aaron Clark Hatch to his wife states that Myrick's brother Nathan found his body with "an arrow in his arm and an old burned scythe thrust through him".
+Lastly, the article Sibley's Winnebago Prisoners by Linda Waggoner states that Myrick was shot and then stabbed by a Winnebago (Ho-Chunk) native named Little Priest.
+Myrick's remains are buried at Oakland Cemetery in Saint Paul, Minnesota.